BlueWebNodes/bluewebnodes.github.io/ecommerce-website-examples.md

     <p>(The online store paused because of a shortage of workers.)</p>
 </div>

-The Arc Jefferson - St. Lawrence G.O.A.L. in Canton website is a Drupal eCommerce Website.
-I created it all by myself, even the draft of policies, and I became an expert on making an eCommerce website as a PCI Compliance for Credit Card Payment Security.
+The custom Printing website was built with Drupal Commerce.
+I created this site all by myself, even the draft of policies.
+I learned to make an eCommerce site as a PCI Compliance for Credit Card Payment Security.
+More features are a full-featured online store system, a customer membership system, and an email notification system.

 ![Site Home](/images/goalHome.jpg "shopthearcjslc.org Home")